 Elaborate carvings in a small cell, by captives held here by the future Richard lll in 1480, vividly demonstrate that Carlisle Castle was also a prison.
 Mary Queen of Scots was confined here after her flight from Scotland in 1568: but in 1596 the Border reiver Kinmont Willie Armstrong managed a daring night escape, to the fury of his captors.

-Now Open: Discover 900 years of history and explore the tumultuous life of Carlisle Castle and its characters in a new exhibition.
+Discover 900 years of history and explore the tumultuous life of Carlisle Castle and its characters in the exhibition.
 With nine centuries of bloody and turbulent history, Carlisle Castle has played host to colourful cast of characters, from royalty to the notorious Border Reivers.
-Hear stories of daring rescues, bloody battles and warring clans on your journey around the castle, and bring the stories to life with games and dressing up.
+Hear stories of daring rescues, bloody battles and warring clans, and bring the stories to life with games and dressing up.

 Follow us on social media: